Angles6230/Certification-Notes/CCNA Study.md

 	Autonomous
 		Self contained systems that don't rely on WLC Configured individually, no central management
-		Lightweight
+		Autonomous APs connect to the wired network with a trunk link Data traffic in autonomous AP data goes directly to target Lightweight
 		Handle realtime operations like transmitting/receiving traffic, encrypt/decrypt traffic Management functions is handled by the WLC
 			RF Management, security/QoS management, Client auth, roaming etc Called Split-MAC architecture
-		WLC used to centrally configure the lightweight APs WLC and Lightweight auth each other using digital certs WLC and LW AP use a protocol called Contro lAnd PRovisioning of wireless access points (CAPWAP) to communicate Two tunnels created between each AP and the WLC Control tunnel
+		WLC used to centrally configure the lightweight APs WLC and Lightweight auth each other using digital certs WLC and LW AP use a protocol called Control And Provisioning of wireless access points (CAPWAP) to communicate Two tunnels created between each AP and the WLC Control tunnel UDP 5246
 					used to config the AP and control/manage operations All traffic is encrypted by default
-				Data tunnel
+				Data tunnel UDP 5247
-					Traffic from wireless client is sent through this tunnel to the WLC Tunnel traffic is not encrypted by default Encrupted with Datagram Transport Layer Security
+					Traffic from wireless client is sent through this tunnel to the WLC It does not go directly to wired network
+					Tunnel traffic is not encrypted by default Encrypted with Datagram Transport Layer Security
+						DTLS uses UDP
-	Benefits to Split MAC Architecture
+		Due to being tunneled to WLC, APs connect to access ports Trunk is needed to connect WLC to wired network Benefits to Split MAC Architecture
 		Scalability - WLC simpler to build/support a network Dynamic Channel assignment - WLC can automatically select the channel for each AP